otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/07-env-variables-vercel-micro-frontends.md

 "build": "concurrently \"vite build --watch\" \"vite preview --port 5001 --strictPort\"",
 ```

-The `build` script will build the application and then start a preview server on port 5001.
+The `build` script will build the application and start a preview server on port 5001.

 ---